 You can discover and automate privilege management based on policies.

-Discover and inventory cloud VM
+Discover and maintain inventory for VMs

 In Privileged Access Service:

 - You can see all the VMs running on various different Cloud Service Providers.